kalininalab/ESP_Leak_Analysis/README.md

 ## Introduction

 Welcome to the Substrate Inhibitor Prediction (SIP) project.
-This project addresses data leakage in the ESP model by implementing a robust data preparation and splitting strategy.
+This project addresses data leakage in the ESP and SIP models.

 ## Setup Instructions